Timmy-124/Data-Analysis-Portfolio/README.md

   2. The highest turn over was observed in the Research and Development Department, with rate of 56.12%
   3. Male employees have higher attrition rate than the female employees with 63.29%
   4. Laboratory and technician job role had the highest attrition rate with 26.16%
-  5. Employees within a 1 year of tenure had the highest attrition rate at 24.89%, indicating early exits
+  5. Younger employees (aged 26-35) with 1-2 years of tenure were more likely to leave the company.
+This group accounted for 48.95% of the total attrition
   ### Key Drivers of Attrition
-  1. Age and Tenure: Younger employees (aged 26-35) with 1-2 years of tenure were more likely to leave the company.
-This group accounted for 48.95% of the total attrition
-  2. Salary: Employees who earns less than $3,000 monthly were most likely to leave the company
+  1. Salary: Employees who earns less than $3,000 monthly were most likely to leave the company
-  3. Job Satisfaction: Employees who rated their job satisfaction as below average had the higher chance of leaving the company
+  2. Job Satisfaction: Employees who rated their job satisfaction as below average had the higher chance of leaving the company
-  4. Work-Life Balance: Employees who rated their work-life balance as poor had the highest attrition
+  3. Work-Life Balance: Employees who rated their work-life balance as poor had the highest attrition
-  5. Overtime: Employees who mostly have overtime schedules had the highest attrition rate at 58%
+  4. Overtime: Employees who mostly have overtime schedules had the highest attrition rate at 58%
  ### Recommendations
   1. Enhance Salary Packages: Enhancing the benefits package and salaries to make them competitive within the industry can prevent employees from leaving for better offers elsewhere and can prevent attrition